yacarthar/book_api/README.md

 # Book API

-A Restful API for books management, using FastAPI frameworkd and Postgresql database.
+A Restful API for book management, using FastAPI framework and Postgresql database.

 **Live demo**: